dumlutimuralp/k8s-with-nsx-t-2.4.x/Part 4/README.md

 For better isolation and security, NSX infrastructure Pods (NSX Container Plugin (NCP) and NSX Node Agent) will be running in their dedicated K8S namespace and a K8S Role Based Access Control (RBAC) policy will be applied for that namespace.

-A single yml file, which is included [here](https://raw.githubusercontent.com/dumlutimuralp/nsx-t-k8s/master/Yaml/nsx-ncp-rbac.yml), will be used to implement all the following.
+A single yml file, which is included [here](https://raw.githubusercontent.com/dumlutimuralp/nsx-t-k8s/master/Yaml/nsx-ncp-rbac.yml), will be used to implement the following steps :

 create a dedicated K8S namespace, as "nsx-system", for NCP and Node Agent Pods
 create a service account, as "ncp-svc-account", for NCP